MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 :::image type="content" source="./media/how-to-evaluate-semantic-kernel/batch-evaluation.png" alt-text="Screenshot of batch run with evaluation." lightbox = "./media/how-to-evaluate-semantic-kernel/batch-evaluation.png":::

 This capability enables you to conveniently compare the results of various runs, helping you identify which modifications are beneficial.
-To compare, select the runs you want to analyze, then select the **Visualize outputs** button.
+To compare, select the runs you want to analyze, then select **Visualize outputs**.

 :::image type="content" source="./media/how-to-evaluate-semantic-kernel/compare.png" alt-text="Screenshot of compare runs." lightbox = "./media/how-to-evaluate-semantic-kernel/compare.png":::